-JAMA Surgery (formerly Archives of Surgery), which began publication in 1920, is an international peer-reviewed journal.
-JAMA Surgery is the official publication of the Association of VA Surgeons, the Pacific Coast Surgical Association, and the Surgical Outcomes Club and is a member of The JAMA Network family of journals, which includes JAMA and 11 specialty journals.
+JAMA Surgery, which began publication in 1920, is an international peer-reviewed journal.
+JAMA Surgery is the official publication of the Association of VA Surgeons, the Pacific Coast Surgical Association, and the Surgical Outcomes Club and is a member of the JAMA Network, a consortium of peer-reviewed, general medical and specialty publications.

 Journal Frequency and Access.
 JAMA Surgery is published online weekly, every Wednesday, and in print/online issues 12 times a year.
-The journal receives approximately more than 1 million online visits annually, with 2 million article views and downloads.
-Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
-All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
+The journal receives over 3.5 million online visits annually, and more than 4.3 million article views and downloads.
+Without any author fees, all research articles are made free access online 12 months after publication on the website.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.

 Editorial Information.
-The journal's acceptance rate is 10% for research manuscripts.
-The median time to first editorial decision is as low as 3 days.
-All major articles are published online first.
-The journal's Impact Factor is 5.7, ranking second among general surgery journals.
-For more information on the types of articles published and editorial policies, see the journal's Instructions for Authors.
+The journal's acceptance rate is 14%.
+The median time to first decision is 10 days, and 38 days with review.
+The journal's Impact Factor is 14.8, the highest ranking surgery journal in the world.
+All articles are published online first.
+Additional information on the types of articles published and editorial policies is available in the journal's Instructions for Authors.

 Mission Statement: To promote the art and science of surgery by publishing relevant peer-reviewed research to assist the surgeon in optimizing patient care.
-JAMA Surgery will also serve as a forum for the discussion of issues pertinent to surgery, such as the education and training of the surgical workforce, quality improvement, and the ethics and economics of healthcare delivery.
+JAMA Surgery will also serve as a forum for the discussion of issues pertinent to surgery, such as diversity, equity, and inclusion; the education and training of the surgical workforce; quality improvement; and the ethics and economics of health care delivery.

 ISSN 2168-6254 (Print)